In this blog post, we’re going to talk about spring maintenance on your roof and how it’s different this year.

 A tough winter can be hard on your roof, especially after long periods of snow, wind and ice.
 Make sure trees and shrubs are not rubbing the roof, and clear from causing damage.

 Every residential roof could use a simple inspection in the spring.
-With regular, seasonal maintenance, roofs last longer and perform better.
-Whether you do some of the maintenance work yourself or hire a professional roofing contractor to get it done, there are some key things to do in the spring.
+With regular, seasonal maintenance on your roof, it lasts longer and performs better.
+Whether you do some of the maintenance work on your roof yourself or hire a professional roofing contractor to do it, there are some key things to do in the spring.

 You should incorporate, roof repairs and maintenance routines into the seasonal changes.
 This is because roofing problems vary with the climatic conditions, especially the rough colder months and it’s a perfect time to fix them.
 The winter weather can cause problems such as: